Sweden exported US$195.8 billion worth of products around the world in 2024, up 26.4% compared to $154.9 billion five years earlier in 2020.

-Sweden’s 6 biggest trading partners are Norway, Germany, United States of America, Denmark, Finland, and the United Kingdom.
-Combined, that half-dozen of leading customers for Sweden’s exported products accounted for almost half (49.8%) of all Swedish exports in 2022.
+Sweden’s 6 biggest trading partners are Germany, Norway, United States of America, Denmark, Finland and the United Kingdom.
+Combined, that half-dozen of leading customers for Sweden’s exported products approached half (47%) of the total value for all Swedish exports in 2024.

-Applying a continental lens, 73.3% of Sweden’s exports by value were delivered to fellow European countries while 12.1% were sold to importers in Asia.
-Sweden shipped another 10.4% worth of goods to North America.
+Applying a continental lens, approaching three-quarters (72.1%) of Sweden’s exports by value was delivered to fellow European countries while 12.4% was sold to importers located in Asia.
+Sweden shipped another 10.9% worth of goods to buyers in North America.

-Tinier percentages were sent to customers in Africa (1.7%), Latin America (1.5%) excluding Mexico but including the Caribbean, then Oceania (1%) led by Australia and New Zealand.
+Smaller percentages went to customers in Africa (2%), Latin America (1.6%) excluding Mexico but including the Caribbean, then Oceania (1%) led by Australia and New Zealand.

 Sweden’s Top Trading Partners